-i.
-Nondiscrimination on the Basis of Handicap in Programs or Activities Receiving Federal Financial Assistance.

-ii.
+- 1) applying the domestic content procurement preference would be inconsistent with the public interest (a "public interest waiver"); - 2) types of iron, steel, manufactured products, or construction materials are not produced in the United States in sufficient and reasonably available quantities or of a satisfactory quality (a "nonavailability waiver"); or - 3) the inclusion of iron, steel, manufactured products, or construction materials produced in the United States will increase the cost of the overall project by more than 25 percent (an "unreasonable cost waiver"). - i.
+Nondiscrimination on the Basis of Handicap in Programs or Activities Receiving Federal Financial Assistance. - ii.
 Nondiscrimination on the Basis of Age in Programs or Activities Receiving Federal Financial Assistance from the DRA pursuant to the Age Discrimination Act of 1975, as amended.
-The Act prohibits discrimination on the basis of age by recipients of Federal financial assistance and in federally assisted programs or activities, but permits the use of certain age distinctions and factors other than age that meet the requirements of the Act and this part iii.
+The Act prohibits discrimination on the basis of age by recipients of Federal financial assistance and in federally assisted programs or activities but permits the use of certain age distinctions and factors other than age that meet the requirements of the Act. - iii.
 Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance pursuant to Title IX of the Education Amendments of 1972, as amended (except sections 904 and 906 of those Amendments) (20 U.S.C.
-1681, 1682, 1683, 1685, 1686, 1687, 1688), which is designed to eliminate (with certain exceptions) discrimination on the basis of sex in any education program or activity receiving Federal financial assistance, whether or not such program or activity is offered or sponsored by an educational institution as defined in these Title IX regulations. iv.
-Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act.

-v.
-Labor Standards for the Registration of Apprenticeship Programs, and Equal Employment Opportunity in Apprenticeship and Training, as applicable.
+1681, 1682, 1683, 1685, 1686, 1687, 1688), which is designed to eliminate (with certain exceptions) discrimination on the basis of sex in any education program or activity receiving Federal financial assistance, whether or not such program or activity is offered or sponsored by an educational institution as defined in these Title IX regulations. - iv.
+Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Innovation and Opportunity Act. - v.
+Labor Standards for the Registration of Apprenticeship Programs and Equal Employment Opportunity in Apprenticeship and Training, as applicable. - vi.

-vi.
 DRA will follow the procedures outlined in the agency's Freedom of Information Act (FOIA) policy.
 If DRA receives a FOIA request for your application, the procedures in DRA's FOIA policies for responding to requests for commercial/business information submitted to the government will be followed, as well as all FOIA exemptions and procedures.
-See generally 5 U.S.C. § 552 vii.
-DRA is supportive of the Presidential Administration's comprehensive approach to advancing equity for all in line with Executive Order 13985.
-As an identified agency with covered programs, DRA will comply with the actions required of agencies that manage covered Justice40 programs.
-These actions include identifying the benefits of covered programs, determining how covered programs distribute benefits, and calculating and reporting on reaching the 40-percent goal of the Justice40 Initiative.
-Benefits include direct and indirect investments (and program outcomes) that positively impact disadvantaged communities.
-Therefore, all entities must comply with reporting, data collection, and evaluation necessary for DRA to comply with Justice40 Initiative requirements as outlined in M21-28 Interim Implementation Guidance for the Justice40 Initiative and EO 14008.
+See generally 5 U.S.C. § 552 a) Religious Activities DRA notes that the Religious Freedom Restoration Act (RFRA), 42 U.S.C. § 2000bb, applies to all federal law and its implementation.
+If an applicant organization is a faithbased organization that makes hiring decisions on the basis of religious belief, it may be entitled to receive federal financial assistance under this grant solicitation and maintain that hiring practice.
+Religious organizations are eligible, on the same basis as any other

-2. Other Legal Requirements
+Other Legal Requirements